Reactions to the Sandy Hook Elementary School shooting

-The December 14, 2012, Sandy Hook Elementary School shooting—in which a gunman shot and killed his mother at home, 20 students, 6 teachers, then himself—received domestic and international attention.
+The Sandy Hook Elementary School shooting on December 14, 2012—in which Adam Lanza shot and killed his mother at home, 20 students, 6 teachers, then himself—received domestic and international attention.
 Public national debate within the United States focused particularly on gun control.
 Governments and world leaders offered their condolences, while tributes and vigils by people were made in honor of the victims.

 Domestic

 Political

 U.S. President Barack Obama and others observe a moment of silence in the Oval Office on December 21, 2012.

 President Barack Obama gave a televised address on the day of the shootings, saying, "We're going to have to come together and take meaningful action to prevent more tragedies like this, regardless of the politics."
 Obama paused twice during the address to compose himself and wipe away tears, and expressed "enormous sympathy for families that are affected".
 He also ordered flags to be flown at half-staff at the White House and other U.S. federal government facilities worldwide in respect for the victims.
 Three days after the massacre, 151,000 Americans had signed up at the Obama administration's We the People petitioning website in support of a renewed national debate on gun control.
 Obama attended and spoke at an interfaith vigil on December 16 in Newtown, Connecticut.

 Former Arizona Rep. Gabby Giffords traveled to Newtown and met with the families of the victims of the shooting on January 4, 2013.